Skip to main content

 Traveller Living History Exhibition at UCC: Promoting Inclusion Through Visibility and Engagement

-On Thursday, 23rd April, Access UCC will host a Traveller Living History Exhibition at University College Cork as part of the Lifelong Learning Festival, celebrating 21 years of learning, connection, and community engagement.
-As a proud partner of the festival, UCC continues to champion widening participation and the creation of inclusive, welcoming spaces for all learners.
+On Thursday, 23rd April 2026, University College Cork Access UCC hosted a Traveller Living History Exhibition as part of the Lifelong Learning Festival, celebrating 21 years of learning, connection, and community engagement.
+As a proud festival partner, UCC continued to champion widening participation and the creation of inclusive, welcoming spaces for all learners.

-This event honours Traveller culture, heritage, and identity, while also acknowledging the ongoing barriers, particularly anti-Traveller racism, that continue to affect Traveller communities.
-The day brings together Traveller organisations, students, staff, and the wider public, centring Traveller voices and lived experience.
+The event celebrated Traveller culture, heritage, and identity, while also acknowledging the ongoing barriers faced by Traveller communities, particularly anti-Traveller racism.
+It brought together Traveller organisations, students, staff, and members of the wider public, placing Traveller voices and lived experience at the centre of the day.

-We are especially pleased to welcome Traveller primary and secondary school students to campus, supporting early engagement and fostering a sense of belonging within higher education.
-Throughout the morning, students will have the opportunity to explore the exhibition, attend a talk on Traveller history, and take part in interactive workshops, including flower making and poster design.
-The programme will also create opportunities for students to engage directly with Traveller organisations and community representatives, strengthening connections and sharing lived experiences.
+We were especially pleased to welcome Traveller primary and secondary school students to campus, supporting early engagement and fostering a sense of belonging within higher education.
+Throughout the morning, students explored the exhibition, attended a talk on Traveller history, and took part in interactive workshops including flower making, poster design, and traditional craft activities.
+The positive feedback from both attendees and workshop facilitators highlighted the importance and impact of creating these shared cultural spaces.

 Event Highlights